extend-therapy/elysia-external-session/README.md

-# elysia-redis-session
+# elysia-external-session

+Now called Elysia External Session plugin

-**version: 0.0.7**
+**version: 0.0.8**

 Distributed under MIT license, understand what that means and read the [LICENSE](/LICENSE) file.

-A Typescript (Bun-specific!!!) plugin for Elysia.js that makes using sessions on Redis easier.
-While I wanted to use the Bun-native RedisClient, it does not support clusters yet, so for production use-cases it may be less functional at the moment (i.e. cannot connect to Upstash or various resources that now by default use clusters).
+A Typescript (Bun-specific!!!) plugin for Elysia.js that makes using sessions on external services easier.
+Initially it was just for Redis, but now works for SQLite as well.
+While I wanted to use the Bun-native RedisClient for the Redis part, it does not support clusters yet, so for production use-cases it may be less functional at the moment (i.e. cannot connect to Upstash or various resources that now by default use clusters).
+Therefore, a dependency of this package currently is `ioredis`.

 This is only a typescript package and can be installed by using:

-`bun add github:extend-therapy/elysia-redis-session`
+`bun add github:extend-therapy/elysia-external-session`

 or

-`bun add git+ssh://github.com/extend-therapy/elysia-redis-session.git`
+`bun add git+ssh://github.com/extend-therapy/elysia-external-session.git`

 You can pin a specific released version or commit with something like:

-`bun add github:extend-therapy/elysia-redis-session#v0.0.7`
+`bun add github:extend-therapy/elysia-external-session#v0.0.8`

 ## Examples
 Check out the [example](/example) directory to see how to use the store (or extend one yourself).